AI & Privacy

 Gemma 2 (2B, 9B, and 27B Parameters)

-The previous generation remains excellent for many applications.
+The previous generation remains excellent for many applications, offering proven reliability and broad compatibility.

 Key Specifications: